IUDataStructuresCourse/course-web-page-Fall-2021/lectures/Dec-6.md

 broken into partial solutions, and there is a way to prune partial solutions that can't be extended to a full solution.

-Example: Sudoku (world's hardest by the mathematicisn Arto Inkala)
+Example: Sudoku (world's hardest by the mathematician Arto Inkala)

     800 000 000
     003 600 000